flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 This block functions in parallel with the main CPU.
 When the console is turned on, the SPC700 boots a 64-byte internal ROM that sets it up to receive commands from the main CPU [@audio-spc].
 After that, it stays idle.

-::: {.subfigures .tabs-nested .tab-float .open-float}
+::: {.subfigures .tabs-nested .tab-float .open-float max_subfigures=1}

 ![Channels used for melody.](melody){.active video="true" title="Melody"}